brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

    :file:`Build/node_modules/prismjs/plugins/autoloader/prism-autoloader.js`
    was patched: The variable :js:`autoloaderFile` regex has to be set to adjusted to consider a possibly available timestamp in the filename.
-   When updating the Prism library, the patch under :file:`Build/patches/prismjs+1.xx.x.patch` has to be adjusted eventually.
+   When updating the PrismJS library, the patch under :file:`Build/patches/prismjs+1.xx.x.patch` has to be adjusted eventually.
    The package `patch-package <https://github.com/ds300/patch-package#readme>`__ is used for that.